pzeidman/pzeidman.github.io/_pages/about.md

   - /about.html
 ---

-I am Chair of the Methods Group at the [Wellcome Centre for Human Neuroimaging at UCL](http://www.fil.ion.ucl.ac.uk/).
-In particular, I develop Dynamic Causal Modelling (DCM), a framework for investigating the function and circuitry of the human brain.
-I use this and other statistical methods to investigate how the brain changes due to ageing and neurological disorders.
+I lead the Neurovascular Modelling Group at the [Wellcome Centre for Human Neuroimaging at UCL](http://www.fil.ion.ucl.ac.uk/).
+We research how the brain and its blood supply change as we age.

-## Methods development
-I am a developer of [SPM](https://www.fil.ion.ucl.ac.uk/spm/), the open source software package for analysing neuroimaging data.
-My focus is on Bayesian analysis methods, including DCM - a technology which lets people investigate brain circuitry.
+I am also Chair of the Methods Group.
+We develop statistical methods for analysing neuroimaging data, and make them available via the open source software package [SPM](https://www.fil.ion.ucl.ac.uk/spm/).
+My technical interests focus on Bayesian analysis methods, particularly Dynamic Causal Modelling (DCM), a framework for investigating the function and circuitry of the human brain.

-## Cognitive neuroscience
-My neurobiological interest is how the brain constructs a model of the world and how this changes as we age.
-In particular, I am interested in the functional anatomy of the hippocampus - a brain structure critical for memory and imagination, which declines early in the progression of Alzheimer's disease.
-See selected [Publications](/publications).
+See my selected [Publications](/publications) to read more.

 Contact: peter dot zeidman at ucl.ac.uk